Shopify Theme Detector

 What you can detect

-A Shopify store report, not just a theme name.
+A Shopify theme detector report, not just a theme name.

 Search demand for this topic is really competitor research.
 The report therefore combines platform status, theme details, visible apps, official links, and detection limits in one place.